Dehradun: Maa Bala Sundari Mandir

 There are various temples of Maa Bala Sundari Devi situated in India and this is one such temple.
 The main temple is in Trilokpur, Himachal Pradesh.
 This temple is situated approximately 3 km South-West Direction of Sudhowala.
 This great temple is situated inside a forest.
 Gaur Brahmin of Sudhowala are Pandits (Brahman) of this temple.
 It is dedicated to the Hindu goddess Maa Bala Sundari, also known as Bal Roop of Maa Vaishno Devi, a manifestation of the Hindu Mother Goddess Mahalakshmi.
 The words "maa" and "mata" are commonly used in India for "mother", and thus are often used in connection with Maa Bala Sundari.

 Various modes of transportation are available from Sudhowala, including ponies, electric vehicles and palkis operated by 2 or 4 persons.
 Many pilgrims visit from the northern Indian states to get the blessings of Mahamaya Bala Sundari.
 A trust is also run by Mandir Maa Bala Sundari Trust, Sudhowala.

 Dehradun International Cricket Stadium

 Rajiv Gandhi International Cricket Stadium, Dehradun is a multi-purpose stadium in the Raipur area of Dehradun, Uttarakhand.
 It is the first international level stadium in the state.

 Robber's Cave

 Robber's Cave (locally known as Guchhupani), is a river cave formation in Himalaya, located approximately 8 km from the centre of Dehradun City in Uttarakhand state of India.
-Believed to be the hideout of the famous Sultana Daaku and his band of dacoits.
+Believed to be the hideout of the Sultana Daaku and his band of dacoits.
 The cave formation has thus been named Robber's Cave.

 The cave is about 600 m long, divided into two main parts.
 The cave has a highest fall of about 10 m.
 In the central part there is a fort wall structure which is now broken.
 It consists of an extremely narrow gorge formed in a conglomerate limestone area on Doon Valley's Dehra plateau.